From Traditional Tutoring to AI Tutoring: Helping More Pupils Catch Up In Maths

 Common concerns about AI tutoring and safeguarding

-Of course, we understand that bringing AI into the classroom raises valid questions.
+Of course, we understand that bringing AI into education, including AI in maths, raises valid questions.

-At Third Space Learning, our approach to AI is always teacher-led, pedagogy-first and safety-aligned.
+At Third Space Learning, our approach to AI in schools and intelligent tutoring systems is always teacher-led, pedagogy-first and safety-aligned.

 - All Skye sessions happen on a secure platform, approved and scheduled by schools